horlabs/mtrx-cli/README.md

 ------------

 Issues and pull requests are welcome.
-Note that this project is developed as part of a research effort (Vibe) and receives limited maintenance — we still accept contributions and will review PRs when possible.
+Note that this project is developed as part of a research effort and receives limited maintenance — we still accept contributions and will review PRs when possible.

 Developer extras and testing dependencies are declared in `pyproject.toml`.